ctm/Bataan-Memorial-Death-March/README.md

 ## Illness

-I managed to catch a cold sometime after the Sandia Snowshoe race, probably due to the celebratory drinking.
-It was pretty virulent; the whole family came down with it, although I'm often spared.
+I managed to catch a cold sometime after the Sandia Snowshoe race, probably due to my celebratory drinking.
+The cold I caught was pretty virulent; my whole family came down with it.
 It was hard to shake, in part because I did both my Wednesday, February 1st, pack run and the following Saturday pack run even though I had stuff in my lungs.
 The wheels fell off on my Saturday run, so not only did